AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-52-->

-*  Redis cache management has been improved by the addition of TTL (expiration date) for configurable products’ associated product data caches.
+*  Redis cache management has been improved by the addition of TTL (expiration date) for configurable products' associated product data caches.
 Previously, these caches were not evicted due to missing TTL values if Redis key eviction policy was configured to a volatile eviction policy.

 <!--- ACP2E-464-->